ParthaPRay/Indian_Knowledge_Forum/README.md

 * Computation in Ancient India https://dl.acm.org/doi/abs/10.5555/3073935
 * Cultural Foundations of Mathematics: The Nature of Mathematical Proof and the Transmission of the Calculus from India to Europe in the 16th C. CE By C. K. Raju · 2007  https://www.google.co.in/books/edition/Cultural_Foundations_of_Mathematics/jza_cNJM6fAC?hl=en&gbpv=0&kptab=getbook
 * Geometry in Ancient and Medieval India By T. A. Sarasvati Amma · 1999 https://www.google.co.in/books/edition/Geometry_in_Ancient_and_Medieval_India/Ikfy03P7xAsC?hl=en&gbpv=0&kptab=overview
+* A History of Mathematical Notations Volumes 1-2 By Florian Cajori · 1993 https://www.google.co.in/books/edition/A_History_of_Mathematical_Notations/fNVYTRBTIJ8C?hl=en&gbpv=0

 # **Journals**